turingschool/mod-0-curriculum/session5/index.md

 1. What are the **attributes** for your second class?
 How do you know they are attributes and NOT methods?
 (Group: provide feedback to confirm or adjust)
 1. What are the **methods** for your first class?
 How do you know they are methods and NOT attributes?
 (Group: provide feedback to confirm or adjust)
 1. What are the **methods** for your second class?
 How do you know they are methods and NOT attributes?
 (Group: provide feedback to confirm or adjust)
-1. Switch roles and repeat with second person.
+1. Switch roles and repeat.

 ### Notating Classes, Objects, Attributes, and Methods for the Mod 0 Assessment